Abby Dahlkemper: International career

 In 2013, Dahlkemper represented the United States under-23 women's national soccer team at the 2013 Four Nations Tournament helping the under-23 team win the championship.
 She played in the 2014 Six Nations Tournament as a member of the under-23 team and helped lead the team to win the championship for a second time.

 Dahlkemper received her first call-up to the U.S. Women's National Team in October 2016 for a set of friendlies against Switzerland.
 On October 19 she earned her first cap, as she came in as a second-half substitute.
 Due to a sepsis infection contracted at the end of 2016, Dahlkemper was unable to appear for the U.S. WNT until June 2017.

 Following her recovery from sepsis, Dahlkemper quickly became a mainstay for the United States in central defense.
 She played her first 90 for the U.S. WNT against Norway on June 11, 2017.
 Dahlkemper would start 10 of the final 11 games of the year, accumulating 945 minutes in 2017, which was fifth highest on the team.

 In 2018 Dahlkemper won the SheBelieves Cup and the Tournament of Nations with the U.S. WNT.
 On September 19, she was named to the final 20 player roster for the 2018 CONCACAF Women's Championship.

 In 2019, Dahlkemper was the starting central defender for the national team beside Becky Sauerbrunn at the 2019 FIFA Women's World Cup in France, marking her first World Cup appearance.
 Dahlkemper and goalkeeper Alyssa Naeher were the only players to start every match of the tournament for the United States, with Dahlkemper playing every minute of the team's seven games aside from coming off in the 82nd minute against Chile in the group stage.
 Dahlkemper and the United States defeated the Netherlands 2–0 in the final to win the United States' fourth Women's World Cup title.

 Personal life

 In 2019, along with USWNT teammates Crystal Dunn, Megan Rapinoe, and Alex Morgan, Dahlkemper posed for the 2019 Sports Illustrated Swimsuit Issue in Saint Lucia.
 She is married to Aaron Schoenfeld.
 They started dating in May 2019 and announced their engagement in December 2020.
-Shortly after, they got married in a private ceremony on January 5, 2021.
+They married in a private ceremony on January 5, 2021.
+On September 10, 2025, the couple announced on Instagram that they were expecting their first child.